 Directions:

-- Put the avocado, coconut and almond milk, grated ginger, turmeric, and lemon or lime juice in a blender.
+- Put the avocado, coconut milk, almond milk, grated ginger, turmeric, and lemon or lime juice in a blender.
 Switch your blender to low speed and blend until the mixture gets a smooth texture.

 - Next, add the crushed ice and sweeter, then blend the mixture at high speed until smooth.